jiaohehu/NPreview/DOC-contex.md

   However, it has been observed that sometimes the parentheses are being drawn on top of other characters.

+- The \placefloat does not seem to have an option to expand the float so that it covers the entire width of the page.
+The only available way of having it expand multiple columns is to use the \startpostponing..\page..\stoppostponing command.
+In addition, it will expand the float to multiple columns when the float is *wider* than the width of a column.
+For \bTABLE, the only way to make the entire table wide is to set the width of each column separately---this breaking the internal algorithm of the table that each column will balance itself based on the width of neighboring columns.
+However, this is the only way to have it work for now---that is to hardcode the column width to be the same and being the fraction of the \makeupwidth, which seems to be always set to the width of the entire page, rather than \textwidth, which will be shrunk to be the width of only a single column.

 - The \latexdesc command that is defined allows for font switch commands and math to be included inside the braces.
   The LATEX version of \item[], can also include font switch commands and math mode texts (using \( and \))

+- For two-column-layout mode, there is not a default option to configure, it will have to be done manually, by placing
+  \startcolumns and \stopcolumns commands at the start and end of a chapter, or the content of a document if the current document is not a master document.

+- The name for the parser is 'CONTEX'.

 # Math formula